Want to live for free in Europe (food and housing covered!) for a week or more?

 For example, if I just get myself to say Madrid what are all of the activities I could do while I’m there, both paid and for free?
 Cities have tons of free activities for travelers… it just takes a bit of research and being open to whatever comes up while traveling.
 For example, a trip to Rome meant a free Billy Joel concert, outside the Colosseum!
 I heard about the event while getting my morning cappuccino!

 TT: WOW!
-Tell us one moment from your travels that was particularly powerful, interesting, or funny.
+Tell us one moment from while you were in Europe to teach English in Spain that was powerful.

 A: Even though I’m married, I usually go alone to Spain each summer.
 This is especially troubling to my parents, who ask, “What does your husband do while you’re gone?”
 The truth is, thanks to technology, it’s so easy to keep in touch with anyone back at home.
 While it’s not the same, FaceTime allows for daily conversations in a variety of situations.